psychemedia/storytelling-notes/molly-whuppie.md

 "Go unto the Ogre's door, These words speak, and nothing more;
 " Ogress, Ogre can not come: Great key give to Hop o' my Thumb."

-When the Ogre's wife first saw Hop o' my Thumb, she was ready to kill him for having caused the death of her daughters; but no sooner did he utter the magic words *Ogre*ss, Ogi^ can not come; Great key give to Hop o' my Thumb"
+When the Ogre's wife first saw Hop o' my Thumb, she was ready to kill him for having caused the death of her daughters; but no sooner did he utter the magic words *Ogre*ss, Ogi^ can not come; Great key give to Hop o' my Thumb.

 than she gave him the key of the gold chest, and told him to take as much as he chose.
 When he saw the great heap of money in the chest, he thought, like a good subject, he should like to help the King to some of the treasure , and so he made the *Ogre*'s wife give him as many bags full of gold as he could take away in several journeys.